Measuring digital marketing campaigns is critical for success. However, some marketers forget or neglect to do so.

 That’s like shooting the dark.
 They’re performing campaigns without knowing what’s working and what isn’t.

-On the flip side, that’s what KPIs are for.
+On the flip side, that’s what Key Performance Indicators (KPIs_ are for.
 Key performance metrics are the numbers that matter to your business.
 And, while every brand has unique goals and strategies, there are some universal metrics to measure.

 These give you insight into what strategies to keep investing in and what to leave behind.